alburycatalina/Fracy_TMT_Normalization/README.md

 # TMT_Normalization
 A script for normalizing TMT data for proteomic analysis in the polar phytoplankton, _F. cylindrus_.
 Modified from Wu et al. 2019.
-(Original code here: https://github.com/bertrand-lab/phaeo-mn-fe).
+Original code here: https://github.com/bertrand-lab/phaeo-mn-fe.

+This script uses imputation to account for the absence of data in a channel.
+If more than half of

 ## Sources Cited